The IRS estimates that it paid $3.1 billion in fraudulent identity theft refunds in a recent year.

 - Identity thieves can use your information to file fraudulent returns in your name while they pocket the return.

 - Get your personal identification number (PIN) early and keep your paperwork secure to help prevent your personal financial information from getting into the wrong hands.

 With the continued increase of electronic filing, it’s important to watch out for the latest type of fraud: tax identity theft.
 In these scams, thieves use your tax information to file fraudulent returns in your name in hopes of pocketing hefty refunds.
-The IRS estimates that, in 2014, it prevented or recovered $22.5 billion in attempted identity theft refund fraud, but paid $3.1 billion in fraudulent identity theft refunds, according to a report from the U.S. Government Accountability Office1.
+The IRS estimates that it prevented or recovered $22.5 billion in attempted identity theft refund fraud, but paid $3.1 billion in fraudulent identity theft refunds, according to a report from the U.S. Government Accountability Office1.

 What you can do to prevent tax identity theft